Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 ## Source of This List

-The file
+My file
 'workbench.colorCustomizations--yyyy.MM.dduHHmm.txt'
-is a modified replication of the online reference page for Visual Studio Code [VSCode]:
+is a modified replication of the online reference page:

 'Theme Colors'